top of page

 BCBA licensing has passed!

 The Minnesota Legislature has passed the BCBA Licensing Bill and has been signed into law by the Governor.
-It will take effect on January 1, 2025.
-Minnesota will be the 38th state to license Applied Behavior Analysis.
+On January 1, 2025 Minnesota became the 38th state to license Applied Behavior Analysis.

-This new law will require anyone who wishes to practice applied behavior analysis and use the title of Behavior Analyst, to be licensed by the Minnesota Board of Psychology, unless they are exempt for the reasons listed below.
-Their title in Minnesota would become "Licensed Behavior Analyst."
+This new law requires anyone who wishes to practice applied behavior analysis and use the title of Behavior Analyst, to be licensed by the Minnesota Board of Psychology, unless they are exempt for the reasons listed below.
+Their title in Minnesota will become "Licensed Behavior Analyst."

 To qualify for licensure as a behavior analyst, the individual must have a current and active national certification as a board certified behavior analyst, and pass a background check.